-In 2017 I have had 4 lovers; two whom have been in my life a long time and two new additions to my heart and bed.
-Before this year it had been a long time since I had chosen to sleep with anyone new and a big part of that was because of my poor body self image.
-Plainly put, I felt too fat to be accepted or celebrated by someone new so meeting anyone for potential love or play seemed out of reach.
-Let me also add that my body image negative talk is self inflicted only.
+My body image negative talk is self inflicted only.
 I frequently see women my shape and size and think they are exquisite.
-I can see beauty and sexiness in all body shapes and sizes, all genders, etc. but when it comes to my own, all I see is an unlovable lump.
-My two long term polya-partners are both body positive but are also bigger guys themselves, both who carry some extra weight and empathize with my body dysmorphia.
-With them, I have learned to be comfortable; they’ve seen me from every angle and know every roll and stretch mark intimately but it’s taken years for that comfort, decades of fear on my part and patience on theirs.
+I can see beauty and sexiness in all body shapes and sizes, all genders, etc. but when it comes to my own, often all I see is an unlovable lump.
+My two long term polyam-partners are both body positive but are also bigger guys themselves.
+Both carry some extra weight and empathise with my body dysmorphia.
+With them, I have learned to be comfortable; they’ve seen me from every angle and know every roll and stretch mark intimately.
+But still, it’s taken years for that comfort, and decades of fear on my part and patience on theirs.
 I’m endlessly grateful for this, but it alone does not stop that voice in my mind that says I’m too fat for love and sex to be simple.

 Shallow, right?
 Maybe, but it was a huge step, a turning point for me.
 Or so I thought.
 The validation of someone who physically seemed so “out of my league” simply fed my dysmorphia and body confusion, but temporarily and in a good way.
 He was smart and kind and beautifully built; the whole package, literally the kind of guy that fat girls are told in both blatant and subversive ways that they will never experience.
 Some months passed and the relationship didn’t survive for reasons unrelated to physical attraction.
 It ended and I was reminded that break ups are hard; they can make you question everything.
 One of the first and most painful questions was “Will anyone else be into me?
 What if I’m just too fat to attract anyone?”
 And there I was, right back where I’d been so many months before.